Type (cordless, handheld, robot, shop): Cordless

 Storage (folding, stand, freestanding, etc): Wall-mounted or freestanding

 Warranty: 1-year limited warranty

-If the Proscenic P12 isn’t the perfect cordless vacuum cleaner for your home, or you’re looking for something at a higher or lower price range, there is a wide selection of tried-and-tested models in our best vacuum cleaners for home guide, including cordless, canister, robot and handheld vacuums.
+If the Proscenic P12 isn’t the best cordless vacuum cleaner for your home, or you’re looking for something at a higher or lower price range, there is a wide selection of tried-and-tested models in our best vacuum cleaners guide, including cordless, canister, robot and handheld vacuums.